v6d-io/v6d/docs/notes/cloud-native/deploy-kubernetes.rst

     Prior to installing the vineyard operator, ensure that you have a Kubernetes cluster and kubectl installed.
 In this guide, we will use `kind`_ to create a cluster.

-Before proceeding with the vineyard installation, it is essential to install cert-manager, as it is required by the webhook components within the vineyard operator:

 Option #1: Install from helm chart (recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^